sbb-design-systems/lyne-components/src/components/button/button-link/readme.md

 The component is internally rendered as a link, accepting its associated properties (`href`, `target`, `rel` and `download`).

-If the component is placed inside an `sbb-form-field`, it renders with the correct styling.

 ```html
 <sbb-button-link href="https://github.com/lyne-design-system/lyne-components" target="_blank">
   Go to site